tc39/proposal-function-implementation-hiding/README.md

 ```

 In this example, `foo` and `x` remain unhidden, while `y`, `Z`, and `Z.prototype.m` are considered hidden.

+_Note: historically, folks have also explored out-of-band, application-level switches for hiding implementation details, often motivated by memory use.
+See [the appendix](#appendix-out-of-band-memory-saving-switches) for more discussion on that._

 ### Why a directive prologue?